nickltang/Most-Active-Cookie/README.md

 # Most Active Cookie
-Write a command line program along with appropriate tests (very important step) in your preferred language to process the log file and return the most active cookie for a specified day.
+This repository contains a CLI program, mostactivecookie.py, that finds and returns the most active cookie(s) in a cookie log csv file, cookie_log.csv, for a given date.
+It also contains a testing file, mostactivecookie_tests.py, that uses Python's unittest library to test for a specific date, 2018-12-08.
+To test the accuracy of our CLI program in filtering out less active cookies, some cookies for 2018-12-08 are repeated in the given cookie log, cookie_log.csv.

+Instructions
+CLI Program:
+python most_active_cookie.py cookie_log.csv -d 2018-12-08

-Given a cookie log file in the following format: <br/>
+The cookie log file (cookie_log.csv) comes in the following format: <br/>
 cookie,timestamp <br/>
 AtY0laUfhglK3lC7,2018-12-09T14:19:00+00:00 <br/>
 SAZuXPGUrfbcn5UA,2018-12-09T10:13:00+00:00 <br/>